cristianoliveira/funzzy.nvim/README.md

 FEATURES                                                  *funzzy-features*

 - Runs a command when a file changes
-- Uses a very lightweight watcher (funzzy)
-- Can be configured by editing the .watch.yaml file or by passing an arbitrary command.
+- Runs non-blocking cancelable tasks
-- Can be used to run tests, build, lint, etc.
+- Can be used to run any kind of task with a single configuration file
-- Runs a Non-blocking cancelable job
+- Can watch the current directory recursively and run arbitrary commands
 - Using `{{filepath}}` allows you to compose commands that uses the changed file
+- Uses a very lightweight process made with Rust

 ```

 ## Installation